From Indexing to Coding: A New Paradigm for Data Availability Sampling

 \textbf{Completeness}: Given an honest claimer answers the verifiers sampling request truthfully, the verifier will conclude that the data is available.
 This property captures the protocol’s correct behavior under the assumption that all actors act honestly.

 \textbf{Soundness}: If an honest verifier accepts the data to be available, then some data entity can be reconstructed with high probability.
-This property covers the claim that some data is available, i.e. can be downloaded using the symbols emitted by the claimer.

-\textbf{Consistency}: For a set of coded data vectors received from the claimer node that satisfy soundness, that is, they enable the reconstruction of a data entity, the reconstructed entity coincides, with high probability, with the data that an the producer committed to.
+\textbf{Consistency}: For a set of coded data vectors received from the claimer node that satisfy soundness, that is, they enable the reconstruction of a data entity, the reconstructed entity coincides, with high probability, with the data that the producer committed to.
 This property guarantees that the reconstructible data remains bound to the original uncoded data that was committed.
 We say that a sample is consistent if it is truthfully derived from the underlying committed data entity.

-We shall now prove the protocol satisfies completeness and give two theorems related to the soundness and consistency properties.
-We assume one field for projection, data, and coefficient vector entries $\mathbb{F}$ whose cardinality we may denote as $q$.
+We now state theorems concerning the soundness and consistency properties of the protocol under the strong model for data availability.
+We do not state completeness as a separate theorem, since it follows directly from the protocol construction.
+Throughout, we assume a single field $\mathbb{F}$ for the projection, data, and coefficient vector entries, and denote its cardinality by $q$.